-November 2019 – This month’s book pick by Scott Morrison is How Champions Think by Dr. Bob Rotella.
+November 2019 – This month’s book, picked by CIO Scott Morrison, is How Champions Think by Dr. Bob Rotella.

 My mentor in the 90’s was a big golfer.
 I will always remember when he told me that it is always important to let your mistakes go, because they are already reflected in your Net Asset Value, so don’t worry about it.

 Dr Rotella is a renowned sports psychologist.
 As a former competitive athlete, where I excelled in team sports such as hockey and soccer, as well as the individual sport of tennis, I find Dr. Rotella’s advice very transferable to the psychology of success investing.